-(Psalms 66:4) All the earth shall worship thee, and shall sing unto thee; they shall sing to thy name.
+(Psalms 66:4) "All the earth will worship You, And will sing praises to You; They will sing praises to Your name."
 Selah.

 Certain individuals may be an exception to this general rule, for we know of atheists who reject God.
 But there may have been times or will be times in their lives when they let down their guard against God and have praised or thanked God before they have remembered that they reject belief in God.
 The New Testament declares that someday every knee will bow before the Lord Jesus.
 All that exists (except for some of the rebellious currently) praise the Lord.